-- 57.1.
-Each Club is allocated a field site as their primary roster duty.
+- 37.1 Each Club is allocated a field site as their primary roster duty.
 The club is responsible for ensuring the efficient running of this site for the duration of the season.
-This includes: - Ensuring key officials are fully conversant with the rules of competitions.

-- Key officials should be encouraged to completed the Level 1 Officials examinations, as a minimum.
-Visit LAWA and/or Athletics Australia (AA) website for further information and completion. - All equipment for the site is collected from the shed prior to competition start and the site is set up my 0745 for morning meets and by 1645 for twilight meets. - First event for the day commences on time.
-Key officials are not to wait for late competitors for the first competition start. - All equipment for each site is packed up and returned to the shed in an efficient manner. - Report any defects or deficiencies to the Equipment Manager immediately. - 57.2.
-In 2012 Clubs drew their roster from a hat for the commencement of the 2012/13 season.
-In 2013/14 the decision was made to ensure the rotation of field sites did not occur during an Olympic or Commonwealth Games year due to the loss of corporate knowledge and subsequent program impacts at the commencement of the season.
-The field rotation will occur at commencement of season 2017/18 and then every 4 years thereafter.
-The sites will be rotated as follows: - · Long Jump. - Discus. - High Jump. - Shot Put. - Triple Jump. - Javelin.
+This includes: - Ensuring key officials are fully conversant with the rules of competitions. - Key officials should be encouraged to complete the Level 1 Officials examinations, as a minimum.
+Visit AW and/or Athletics Australia website for further information and completion. - All equipment for the site is collected from the shed prior to competition start and the site is set up by 0745 for morning meets and by 1645 for twilight meets. - First event for the day commences on time.
+Key officials are not to wait for late competitors for the first competition start. - All equipment for each site is packed up and returned to the shed in an efficient manner. - Report any defects or deficiencies to the Equipment Manager immediately. - 37.2 In 2012 Clubs drew their roster from a hat for the commencement of the 2012/13 season.
+In 2013/14 the decision was made to ensure the rotation of field sites did not occur during an Olympicor Commonwealth Games year due to the loss of corporate knowledge and subsequent program impacts at the commencement of the season.
+The field rotation will occur on completion of season 2017/18 and then every 4 years thereafter.
+The sites will be rotated as follows: - Long Jump - Javelin - High Jump - Triple Jump - Discus - Shot Put

-58. OTHER DUTIES
+38 OTHER DUTIES

-- 58.1.
-Major Duties It is acknowledged that some equipment duties require significant volunteer input to run or specific expertise for efficient operations of Centre Competitions.
+38.1 Major duties-It is acknowledged that some equipment duties require significant volunteer input to run or specific expertise for efficient operations of Centre Competitions.
 Clubs will be given the option to volunteer for these specific duties.
 If no volunteers are forthcoming the key major role rosters will be allocated following the drawing out of a hat.
 These rosters will be assigned on a four yearly basis and consideration will be given to providing an exemption for clubs with less than 50 members.
 Club managers are to take an active role in ensuring their club can commence the season with sufficient members with the expertise and experience to fulfil the major duties.
-Rotation of major duties will commence as per site rotations. - 58.2.
-Major duties include: timing gates (straight and circular), key walk judge, announcer, and starters. - 58.3.
-Other duties All remaining duties will be distributed between clubs as deemed appropriate by the Co-ordinator of Officials.
+Rotation of major duties will commence as per site rotations.

+- 38.2 Major duties include: timing gates (straight and circular), key walk judge, announcer, and starters. - 38.3 Other duties All remaining duties will be distributed between clubs as deemed appropriate by the Co-ordinator of Officials.
 Initial distribution of duties will be distributed proportionally based on the previous year's registration numbers.
-This will be realigned two weeks into the season and again at four weeks into the season as a minimum. - 58.4.
-Other duties include: hurdles, age group managers (U6 to U10), walk assistants and lane officials.
+This will be realigned two weeks into the season and again at four weeks into the season as a minimum. - 38.4 Other duties include: hurdles, age group marshals (U6-U8), walk assistants and lane officials.

-59. CENTRE AWARDS AND POINTS
+39 CENTRE AWARDS AND POINTS

-- 59.1.
-Centre awards are based upon the points system using a central database.
-Points will be awarded for each event the athlete participates in, during the Centre competition (excluding Championship weeks). - 59.2.
-Track and Field points are accumulated throughout the season and combined following the last competition program (excluding Championship weeks).
-These points will determine Age Group Champions and Runner Up.

-59.3.
-Points are not distributed to competitors as they are used as the basis for Centre Awards.
+- 39.1 Centre awards are based upon the points system using a central database.
+Points will be awarded for each event the athlete participates in, during the Centre competition (excluding Championship weeks). - 39.2 Track and Field points are accumulated throughout the season and combined following the last competition program (excluding Championship weeks).
+These points will determine Age Group Champions and Runner Up. - 39.3 Points are not distributed to competitors as they are used as the basis for Centre Awards.

-60. RIBBON ACHIEVEMENTS
+40 RIBBON ACHIEVEMENTS